-In Colorado and nationally, prisoners and parolees are often the forgotten segment of our population.
-There is a pervasive and unfortunate out-of-sight out-of-mind attitude by the public when it comes to the rampant abuses against prisoners and parolees.
+In Colorado and nationwide, prisoners and parolees are often the forgotten segment of our population.
+There is a pervasive and unfortunate out-of-sight, out-of-mind attitude by the public when it comes to the rampant abuses against prisoners and parolees.
 In our experience, some of the most egregious civil rights violations occur in Colorado’s dark and windowless prisons where jailors feel they can act without accountability.
-Prisons and correctional institutions are unfortunately a ripe environment for civil rights abuses as jailors often act with impunity as they feel they are outside the public’s eye.
-The civil rights of prisoners, inmates and parolees must be respected, regardless of any possible mistakes made in the past.
+Prisons and correctional institutions are unfortunately a ripe environment for civil rights abuses as jailors often act with impunity, feeling they are outside the public’s eye.
+The civil rights of inmates and parolees must be respected, regardless of any possible mistakes made in the past.
 Our lawyers believe that the civil rights of prisoners and parolees must be passionately enforced.

 Contact Our Colorado Civil Rights Lawyers

-Call 303-578-4400 or fill out our online form to contact our law firm and discuss your case with our experienced trial lawyers.
+Call 303-578-4400 or fill out our online form to contact our firm and discuss your case with our experienced civil rights attorneys.